tithi021/IonicApp/README.md

 	# Run the app with a browser

-		After going to firstIonicApp into that directory, just type- ionic serve
+		After going to firstIonicApp into that directory, just type in command line, ionic serve
 	 	Then check in web browser ionic app runnig on localhost at port 8100.

-	 #
+	 # Run the app with an Emulator

+	 	Just type in command line,
+	 	For Android,
+	 			ionic platform add android
+	 			ionic build android
+	 			ionic emulate android
+	 	For IOS,
+	 			ionic platform add ios
+	 			ionic build ios
+	 			ionic emulate ios